Retiree Return to Work Policy FAQs

 - 1. Who does this new policy affect?

-The policy affects all members of the Public Employees’, Teachers’, Judicial and Elected Public Officer’s Defined Benefit Retirement Plans, and all members of the PERS/TRS Defined Contribution Plans who retire effective December 1, 2017.
+The policy affects all members of the Public Employees’, Teachers’, Judicial and Elected Public Officer’s Defined Benefit Retirement Plans who retire or are reemployed effective January 1, 2018.

 - 2. What is the reason for the new policy on termination of employment and rehire of employees by the same employer?

 In 2016 the Internal Revenue Service and Treasury Department released proposed regulations setting a normal retirement age of 62 years old.
 Although the proposed regulations have not been finalized, governmental plan sponsors may rely on them until the issuance of final regulations.
 The Division has conferred with its outside tax counsel and confirmed that to avoid potential early distribution tax penalties for our members and to avoid a risk of disqualification of our plans, retirees must clearly demonstrate a valid severance from employment with the participating employer before returning to any type of employment with the same employer.

 While the Division of Retirement and Benefits (DRB) has required a minimum 30-60 day break-in-service period since 2005, the establishment of a federal normal retirement age of 62 to determine when an employee receives an in-service distribution has required a new policy to be adopted.
 The new policy follows the IRS guidelines for break in service duration and prevents tax penalties from being levied against our retirees.